adamdubsky/github-setup/README.md

 An example project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contains some of the tools used in the class.
-For example,
+For example, This repo is also used for students to practice git pull requests

 - .gitignore
 - Git with commit message in Conventional Commits ([https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/)).